 “Many businesses begin their expense tracking with spreadsheet software like Microsoft Excel.
 However, as an organisation grows or expands operations, the limitations of spreadsheets quickly become apparent,” the organisation says.

-According to Mass Goss, Concur ANZ managing director, it has become essential to consider software that is purpose-built to manage business and staff expenses.
+According to Matt Goss, Concur ANZ managing director, it has become essential to consider software that is purpose-built to manage business and staff expenses.

 There are a number of expense management pain points that businesses can overcome by moving to purpose-built expense software, he says.